Jacques-Philippe/nsis-hello-world/README.md

 1. Create a basic `hello-world` .NET console app.
 1. Create an NSIS installer to install the compiled `hello-world`.
 Installer should
     1. have name `Hello World Installer`
+    1. Create the executable at `C:\Program Files\Installer Demo\hello-world.exe`
     1. Create a shortcut on desktop to the `hello-world.exe`

+# How it works
+The .nsi `installer` file is compiled by `makensis`.
+Note that this file is an executable to be run on a Windows OS.